Returns String value containing characters from a file opened in Input or Binary mode.

 |IOException||52||FileNumber does not exist.|

 |ArgumentException||5||CharCount < 0 or > 214.|

 Data read with the InputString function is usually written to a file with Print or FilePut.
 Use this function only with files opened in Input or Binary mode.

 Unlike the Input function, the InputString function returns all of the characters it reads, including commas, carriage returns, linefeeds, quotation marks, and leading spaces.

 With files opened for Binary access, an attempt to read through the file using the InputString function until EOF returns True generates an error.
 Use the LOF and Loc functions instead of EOF when reading binary files with InputString, or use FileGet when using the EOF function.

-When reading from files, do not make decisions about the contents of the file based on the file name extension.
-For example, a file named Form1.vb may not be a Visual Basic source file.
+Security Note When reading from files, do not make decisions about the contents of the file based on the file name extension.
+For example, a file named Form1.vb may not be a Visual Basic .NET source file.